coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 - Make is a tool at the heart of many software build systems, but is more general than that
 - Make uses a domain specific language that the user writes in a Makefile
 - Makefile specifies how to build the particular targets from their dependencies
+- Example of command-line automation - easier to ensure reproducibility compared to graphical user interfaces

 The target/dependencies/command are called rules